A guide to mortgage fees and costs

 For example, a £100,000 mortgage with a 3% charge would cost you £3,000.
 This covers lender costs if you repay all or part of your mortgage earlier than the agreed term or deal period.

-The mortgage provider may also ask for any rewards or incentives paid to you to be returned, such as discounts on legal fees or cashback.
+The mortgage provider might also ask for any rewards or incentives paid to you to be returned, such as discounts on legal fees or cashback.

 |Typically 1-5% of the value of the early repayment.

 ||This is a fee to your lender when you repay your mortgage, even if you are not repaying it early.
 If you’ve already paid the mortgage account fee then it’s unlikely you’ll need to pay this particular fee as it will usually include set up and maintenance, as well as the closure of the account.
 Check what your mortgage account fee covers to make sure.

 Mortgage-related charges can add thousands of pounds to your costs.